Six molecular diagnostics companies to watch

 Linear Diagnostics

 More than a million cases of sexually transmitted infections (STI) are diagnosed every day.
-Leveraging the mechanism behind linear dichroism, Linear Diagnostics aims to diagnose STIs in a matter of minutes, 20 minutes to be exact.
+Leveraging the mechanism behind linear dichroism, molecular diagnostics company Linear Diagnostics aims to diagnose STIs in a matter of minutes, 20 minutes to be exact.

 Through the detection of a shift in the plane of polarized light when target DNA sequences are bound to a detector – for example, antibodies that can identify antigens – the company uses EXPAR for speedy DNA amplification.
 The device is both portable and non-reliant on electricity as it runs on a rechargeable battery.
 The company’s CT/NG test is instrumental in identifying gene sequences pertaining to STI-causing bacteria like Chlamydia trachomatis and Neisseria gonorrhoeae.
 As most STIs are treatable, catching them early can aid in mitigating the disease quickly.